Skip to content

 We're considering only the Measure 1 and Measure 3 for weighting, so in this case, the progress is calculated as (20+35)/2 = 27.5% will be progress of the objective (rounded off as 28% on display).
 If we include all the measures, then the progress will be (20+10+35)/3 = 21.7% (rounded off as 22% on display).

-Use this option if you wish to define the progress of your objective based only on the "actions and projects" associated with it.
-When you choose this option, you'll see the Not weighted toggle button only in the actions and project tiles.
+Use this option if you wish to define the progress of your objective based only on the "actions" associated with it.
+When you choose this option, you'll see the Not weighted toggle button only in the actions tiles.
 You can toggle it to include or exclude them from the weighting.

-Depending on what actions and projects you choose, only those will be considered for weighing the progress of the objective.
-The number of actions and projects chosen for weighting vs the total number of actions and projects is displayed against the Weighting label.
+Depending on what actions you choose, only those will be considered for weighing the progress of the objective.
+The number of actions chosen for weighting vs the total number of actions is displayed against the Weighting label.
 The measures and nested or contributing objectives will not be considered.

 Let's consider this objective that has: